 Welcome to my semi-annual newsletter.

-Here’s a preview: In STRIKE PRICE, up-by-the bootstraps executive Lynn Dayton and Cherokee elder Jesse Drum must call on their fragile trust of one another, the newest forms of data analysis, the old code of the Cherokee syllabary, and their own physical daring to stop saboteurs’ attack on a trillion-dollar oil target.
+In Strike Price, up-by-the bootstraps executive Lynn Dayton and Cherokee elder Jesse Drum must call on their fragile trust of one another, the newest forms of data analysis, the old code of the Cherokee syllabary, and their own physical daring to stop saboteurs’ attack on a multi-billion-dollar oil target.

 L. A. Starks

 Fiction (in story order) by L. A. Starks

 13 Days: The Pythagoras Conspiracy (Lynn Dayton Thriller #1), by L. A. Starks